berrak/github-fork-and-pull-request-procedure/my-github-fork-procedure.md

 ## Creating an issue

 Create a new  `Issue` in the owners repository and mention that a pull request for 'issue-with-xxx' now exists and, that it solves the problem.

+## When PR has been accepted and merged

+When your work has been accepted and merged, remove your development branch since it is not needed any more.

+        # Remove development branch
+        git sw2 master
+        git dbr issue-with-xxx
+                warning: deleting branch 'add-support-for-stm32g0' that has been merged to 'refs/remotes/origin/add-support-for-stm32g0', but not yet merged to HEAD.
+                Deleted branch add-support-for-stm32g0 (was dbda6c1).

+        # Update your local repository with upstream and, then update your fork on Github.
+        git fetch upstream
+        git mef upstream/masterV
+        git push

+[Maybe use the 'git dbr' as the as the last command above to eliminate the Warning?]

 # Used Git aliases configuration